iliaschalkidis/flash-roberta/README.md

 ## Use with Hugging Face Transformers

-You can also use the standard Hugging Face language modeling `run_mlm.py` script:
+You can also use the standard Hugging Face language modeling `run_mlm.py` script for evaluation (inference):

 ```
 sh demo_mlm.hf.sh